Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Galactic limits

-The dipole moments that lead to $\tau_{\rm esc.}= 10^{10}$ yr are shown in Fig.~\ref{fig:bound_vb} versus the subhalo’s velocity dispersion, with average proton density $n_p=0.5$ cm$^{-3}$ within 1 kpc where the CR flux intensity is 2 times of that at the solar system.
-Cosmic ray collisions are insensitive to subhalo's velocity and their limits on EDM and MDM are comparable.
-In non-relativistic gas-DM collision, The $v^{-2}$ dependence in EDM $\sigma_T$ leads to faster heating than MDM and a significantly more stringent limit.
+The dipole moment limits that lead to $\tau_{\rm esc.}= 10^{10}$ yr is shown in Fig.~\ref{fig:bound_vb} versus the subhalo’s velocity dispersion (normalized to the speed of light), with average proton density $n_p=0.5$ cm$^{-3}$ within 1 kpc where the CR flux intensity is 2 times of that at the solar system.
+In the figure, we fix the dark matter particle's mass $m_\chi=1$ GeV and using Eq.~\ref{eq:survive} to get the corresponding dipole moment limits for different subhalo’s velocity dispersion to lead to $10^{10}$ yr evaporation.
+Considering that cosmic ray travel close to the speed of light so the collisions are insensitive to subhalo's velocity and their limits on EDM and MDM are comparable.
+In non-relativistic gas-DM collision, the explicit $v^{-2}$ dependence in EDM $\sigma_T$ leads to faster heating than MDM and a significantly more stringent limit.

-Milky Way's observed subhalos are massive and typically have $\delta_v>10^{-5}$.
+Milky Way's observed subhalos are massive ($M \gtrsim 10^6M_\odot$) and typically have $\delta_v\gtrsim10^{-5}$ by using Eq.~\ref{eq:scaling}.
 One nearby example is the Canis Major substructure, $4.9\times 10^7$ $m_\odot$ in mass and 13 kpc from the galactic center~\cite{McConnachie:2012vd}.
-At such distance and mass the subhalo would be safe from evaporation as it spends a small fraction of time $\epsilon \ll 1$ in gaseous regions, and the required interaction strength ${\cal D} = \epsilon^{-1/2}\cdot 10^{-3}$ GeV$^{-1}$ is already excluded in direct detection searches.
+At such distance and mass the subhalo would be safe from evaporation as it spends a small fraction of time $\epsilon \ll 1$ in gaseous regions, and the required interaction strength ${\cal D} = \epsilon^{-1/2}\cdot 10^{-2}$ GeV$^{-1}$ is already excluded in direct detection searches.